agent0lab/subgraph/README.md

 npm run deploy

 # Or deploy locally for testing
-# See below for graph node & ipfs setup
+# See below for local development setup
 npm run create-local && npm run deploy-local
 ```